Vigeo

 We’ve always loved the idea of passive investing and wanted to ensure that every month, a fixed amount automatically went to our broker.
 This led us to a strategy of fixed and relative savings:

-- Relative Savings: Non-essentials, like vacations, hobbies, and shopping, were tied to what we saved overall.
-For example we can set 50% for vacations, 35% business and 15% hobby from after what is left from fixes savings.
+For example we can set 50% for vacations, 35% business and 15% hobby from after what is left from spending and priority savings.
 This approach motivated us to save more—knowing that the better we saved, the better our experiences could be and we always plan our vacations in advance, stress-free.

 The rule that simplified our budgeting